AVanDeBrook/c-primer/docs/c-primer.md

 //Code block
 #endif
 ```
-- ``` #ifndef``` directive checks whether the identifier is defined or not within the progam.
+- ``` #ifndef``` directive checks whether the identifier is defined or not within the program.
 If the identifier is not defined then the code block will be included for compilation

 # Header Files

 > A header file is a file with extension **.h** which contains C function declarations and macro
 > definitions to be shared between several source files.
-There are two ypes of header files:
+There are two types of header files:
 > the files that the programmer writes and the files that comes with your compiler.
 > `-` [www.tutorialspoint.com](https://www.tutorialspoint.com/cprogramming/c_header_files.htm)